LIFEHUBBER

 Editorial note

-SkillOpt is included because it gives readers a practical research reference for comparing agent skills as editable, testable artifacts rather than only static instructions or model-side behavior.
+SkillOpt stays in the list as a research reference for agent skills as editable, testable artifacts rather than only static instructions or model-side behavior.

 Source links